 Gateway International Bridge reopens following protest

-UPDATE: As of Friday at 3 p.m., the Gateway International Bridge in Brownsville was reopened.
+A closure affecting both sides of the Gateway International Bridge in Brownsville ended Friday afternoon.

+The bridge was closed Friday morning in response to protests on the Mexican side of the bridge over recently announced immigration policies affecting Venezuelan migrants.

+Under the policy, conditional humanitarian permits would only be provided only to 24,000 Venezuelan migrants arriving by air.
+Any Venezuelan caught crossing the border illegally will be sent back to Mexico under Title 42.

 Several units with the Texas Department of Public Safety were spotted in Brownsville blocking access to the bridge.

-Note: EDITOR'S NOTE: This story has been updated throughout.